 The Winter Courses focus on International Law (both public and private) and take place over a period of 3 weeks.
 The Winter Courses follow the traditional structure of the Summer Courses and are comprised of a General Course and a series of Special Courses.
 The General Course is spread over the entre 3 weeks (15 hours).

 This course highlights developments within the field of international law, and provides attendees with the opportunity to take a step backwards and, through an overall view and a comprehensive reflection, grasp the main lines of the discipline around which legal thinking is structured.

-SPECIAL COURSES (morning - compulsory - daily)
+SPECIAL COURSES (daily - morning - compulsory)

-These courses, consisting of 5 hours total spread out over one week, deal with a particular question or topic, and are given by lecturers who have studied the subject extensively and are specialists in the field.
+These courses, consisting of 5 hours total spread out over one week, deal with a particular question or topic, and are given by professors who have studied the subject extensively and are specialists in the field.

-SEMINARS (afternoon - optional)
+SEMINARS (weekly - afternoon - optional)

 DIRECTED STUDIES AND DIPLOMA (afternoon – admission upon selection)

+Finally, a variety of social events including welcome drinks and a dance party will be offered to the attendees to make the experience at the Academy complete.
 For information on activities in and around the City of The Hague in Winter time please see https://denhaag.com/en/winter.